Eldadchb/activity-scheduler/README.md

-   In general, as a frontend developer, React might be a very friendly and flexible framework but at the same time could create a mess! therefore, I put in a lot of thought in planning the app stucture and its components, in order to make it modular and efficient but yet neat, DRY and clear.
+   In general, as a frontend developer, React might be a very friendly and flexible framework but at the same time could create a mess!
+Therefore, I put a lot of thought in planning the app structure and its' components, in order to make it modular and efficient but yet neat, DRY and clear.

-   In specific, since this part is crucial for managing the state and operations related to activities in the app, building the useActivities custom hook took me the longest.
-First while planing it then coding it.
+   Specifically, since this part is crucial for managing the state and operations related to activities in the app, building the useActivities custom hook took me the longest time; first while planing it then coding it.